asjoyner/defcon24/talks/Side-Channel-Locks.md

 [Abstract](https://www.defcon.org/html/defcon-24/dc-24-speakers.html#Plore)

 This talk focuses on Group 1 UL listed locks.
-Not cheap hotel-safe locks, but not GSA-approved high security locks.
+Not cheap hotel-safe locks, but not GSA-approved (actually high security) locks.
 The focus is on the type of locks found on large commercial gun, burglary and fire safes.

 ## First Target
 S&G 6120